 In the past, we would present our case and Virgin’s underwriters would appraise it on its own merit.
 If they agreed with us, back of the net, mortgage sorted.

 But those days are gone and the bank’s attitude toward contractors has changed.
-Our article has more in depth about that.
+Our guide has more in-depth about that.